Domain Name System: DNS over QUIC (DoQ)

+DNSCrypt

-DNSCrypt The DNSCrypt protocol, which was developed in 2011 outside the IETF standards framework, introduced DNS encryption on the downstream side of recursive resolvers, wherein clients encrypt query payloads using servers' public keys, which are published in the DNS (rather than relying upon third-party certificate authorities) and which may in turn be protected by DNSSEC signatures.
-DNSCrypt uses either TCP or UDP port 443, the same port as HTTPS encrypted web traffic.
+The DNSCrypt protocol, which was developed in 2011 outside the IETF standards framework, introduced DNS encryption on the downstream side of recursive resolvers, wherein clients encrypt query payloads using servers' public keys, which are published in the DNS (rather than relying upon third-party certificate authorities) and which may in turn be protected by DNSSEC signatures.
+DNSCrypt uses either TCP port 443, the same port as HTTPS encrypted web traffic, or UDP port 443.
 This introduced not only privacy regarding the content of the query, but also a significant measure of firewall-traversal capability.
-In 2019, DNSCrypt was further extended to support an "anonymized" mode, similar to the proposed "Oblivious DNS," in which an ingress node receives a query which has been encrypted with the public key of a different server, and relays it to that server, which acts as an egress node, performing the recursive resolution.
+In 2019, DNSCrypt was further extended to support an "anonymized" mode, similar to the proposed "Oblivious DNS", in which an ingress node receives a query which has been encrypted with the public key of a different server, and relays it to that server, which acts as an egress node, performing the recursive resolution.
 Privacy of user/query pairs is created, since the ingress node does not know the content of the query, while the egress nodes does not know the identity of the client.
 DNSCrypt was first implemented in production by OpenDNS in December 2011.
 There are several free and open source software implementations that additionally integrate ODoH.
-It is available for a variety of operating systems, including Unix, Apple iOS, Linux, Android, and MS Windows.
+It is available for a variety of operating systems, including Unix, Apple iOS, Linux, Android, and Windows.